devnall/notes/BonMots.md

 * mordacious - sharp or caustic in style, tone, etc.; biting or given to biting.
 * battology - wearisome repetition of words in speaking or writing.
 * sonder - (noun) the realization that each random passerby is living a life as vivid and complex as your own
-* apodysophilia - A feverish desire or undue eagerness to undress
 * lemniscate - the infinity symbol, from a Latin word meaning "decorated with ribbons"
-* sarchasm - (neologism) the gulf between the person who makes a sarcastic comment and the person who doesn't get it
 * pilkunnussija - (Finnish) literally: "comma fucker"; someone who believes it's their job to point out all spelling mistakes
 * edacity - voraciousness; appetite
 * ploce - repetition of a word or phrase to gain special emphasis or indicate an extension of meaning